-The increase in revenues from the Marine segment was mainly due to a favourable product mix of boats sold, as well as favourable pricing.
-The increase was partially offset by lower volume of boats and PA&A sold caused by supply chain disruptions.
+The decrease in revenues from the Marine segment was mainly due to a lower volume of boats and PA&A sold in light of supply chain disruptions, partially offset by a favourable product mix of boats sold, as well as favourable pricing.

-The gross profit increase was primarily due to favourable pricing and mix across all product lines and PA&A. The increase was partially offset by higher logistics, commodities and labour costs due to inefficiencies relating to supply chain disruptions combined with a lower volume of boats and PA&A sold due to supply chain disruptions.
+The gross profit decrease was primarily due to higher logistics, commodities and labour costs due to inefficiencies relating to supply chain disruptions, partially offset by favourable pricing.